andcadev/TLC_Daemon/README.md

 ## Architecture

 The system is built around three main components.
+Each component has a single responsibility and interacts through well-defined interfaces.

 ### `ITask` (Interface)